 - newsletter subscription – until a user decides to unsubscribe,

-- in the case of correspondence sent via the contact form – until either the objection is raised, or the consent is withdrawn, or the purpose of the processing ceases, but for no longer than 3 years,
+- in the case of correspondence sent via a contact form – until either an objection is raised, the consent is withdrawn, or the purpose of the processing ceases, but for no longer than 3 years,

 - provision of services by electronic means or in connection with contracts concluded – for the duration of the contract, but for not longer than until the end of the statutory limitation period for claims,

-- In the case of the purposes based on legitimate interests – for the period of validity of those purposes or until an objection is raised, but in no event for any longer than 5 years, unless it is necessary to store the data for a longer period, provided that such an obligation arises from legal regulations or that it proves necessary to determine, defend or assert claims,
+- In the case of purposes based on legitimate interest – for the period of validity of those purposes, or until an objection is raised, but in no event for any longer than 5 years, unless it is necessary to store the data for a longer period, provided that such an obligation arises from legal regulations, or that it proves necessary to determine, defend or assert claims,

-- for the purposes connected with public procurement procedures – for a period of 5 years,
+- for purposes connected with public procurement procedures – for a period of 5 years,

-- for archival purposes – for the period specified in an adopted office procedure and the uniform itemized list of files for a given document.
+- for archival purposes – for the period specified in an adopted office procedure and a uniform itemised list of files for a given document.